Bread for Panzanella Salad

 Tearing the bread is much easier if the bread is still warm, so take advantage of that but don’t burn your fingers.
 You can do this step ahead of time and have it ready to toss with the vegetables before serving.

-Once all the ingredients, including the dressing are tossed together, just give the salad a few minutes to let the ingredients get to know each other.
-This will allow the crispy grilled bread to absorb some of the flavors of the dressing and the vegetables and soften just a little.
+Once all the ingredients are tossed together, just give the salad a few minutes to let the ingredients get to know each other.
+This will allow the crispy grilled bread to absorb some of the flavors of the dressing and soften just a little.
 You still want there to be some crunch to the salad, but no need for anyone to have a hard time eating this!

-Grilled Panzanella Salad can be a side dish at an outdoor (or indoor) summer gathering OR it can be the main meal.
+Grilled Panzanella Salad can be the main meal at an outdoor (or indoor) summer gathering OR it can be a side dish.
+You really can serve it with just about anything, but it goes nicely with Marinated Chicken Breasts, some BBQ Ribs, a nice juicy Grilled Ribeye Steak or even Pan Roasted Salmon.
 It’s incredibly satisfying and oh-so-tasty.
 It’s a nice change from your regular salad greens, that’s for sure!